redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 The main configuration for the pipeline is in the `config.yaml` file.
 This specifies the connection details for the source database (such as host, username, and password) and also the queries that RDI will use to extract the required data.
-You can also specify one or more optional *job* configurations in the `Jobs` folder.
-Use these to specify custom
+You should place job configurations in the `Jobs` folder if you want to specify your own data transformations.
-*data transformations*
-to apply to the source data before writing it to the target.

-The sections below describe these two types of configuration files in more detail.
+The sections below describe the two types of configuration file in more detail.

 ## The `config.yaml` file